mtclerkin/JavaScript-Book/loops_and_iterating/loops_and_iterating.md

 Notice how <code>while</code> and the condition are now at the end of the loop.
 Since the test occurs at the end of the loop, the loop always executes at least once.

 ## For Loops
-A for loop combines variable initialization (start), a loop condition (stop), and the variable increment/decrement (step/move forward) expression all on the same line:
+A for loop combines variable initialization (start), a loop condition(stops when condition is no longer true), and the variable increment/decrement (step/move forward) expression all on the same line:
 ```js
 let names = ['Chris', 'Kevin', 'Naveed', 'Pete', 'Victor'];
 let upperNames = [];